 Methodology

 This study was conducted through a systematic review of the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) method (Figure 1).
 Article searches were carried out using a comprehensive strategy on Scopus research journal databases.
 The keyword used was “invasive species” AND “conservation”.
-1.129 articles from Web of Science, Scopus, and Google Scholar were mined on February 28th, 2026.
+1,129 articles from Web of Science, Scopus, and Google Scholar were mined on February 28th, 2026.
 The inclusion criteria were documents and articles written in English and published within the last 10 years.
 Meanwhile, the exclusion criteria in this study were documents that were not written in English and those published more than 10 years ago.
-There were 31 articles selected as the most cited and relevant articles which were selected for this systematic review.
+There were 31 articles selected as the most cited and relevant articles, which were selected for this systematic review.
 The researcher used the screening feature on the Web of Science, Scopus, and Google Scholar websites to determine the articles with the most citations and relevance.
-The annotation method was also carried out to ensure that the selected articles were following the research topic.
-The researcher used the annotation method also because some of the identification results showed research that was not relevant to invasive species, for example, only in the field of environment without any relation to invasive species.
+The annotation method was also carried out to ensure that the selected articles followed the research topic.
+The researcher used the annotation method also because some of the identification results showed research that was not relevant to invasive species, for example, only in the field of environment, without any relation to invasive species.

 Figure 1.
 PRISMA flowchart of the article selection process.